BYU stymies Sanders, Hunter in 36-14 victory over Colorado in Alamo Bowl

 BYU: Kingston returned three punts for 82 yards, including the first-half touchdown.
 He also had one reception for 24 yards and threw an incompletion that tipped off the fingers of tight end Mata’ava Ta’ase.

-Colorado: The Buffaloes entered the game averaging 34.5 points per game, which was 22nd in the nation, but struggled against the Cougars.
+Colorado: The Buffaloes entered averaging 34.5 points per game, which was 22nd in the nation, but struggled against the Cougars.

 Up next

 BYU opens its 2025 schedule at home against Portland State.
-Colorado opens its 2025 season at home against Georgia Tech on Aug.
+Colorado starts at home against Georgia Tech on Aug.
 30.